There are many ways to get involved in theatre at Seton Hall University.

 - Enroll in Theatre courses

-The Theatre Council, an official Student Government Association (SGA) organization, is always looking for new members.
+The Theatre Council, a co-curricular activity of the College of Communication and the Arts, is always looking for new members.
 The council plays a significant role in helping to develop theatre at Seton Hall and produces student-directed productions throughout the year.
-Join their e-mail list for updates and current events by e-mailing the Theatre Council advisor Professor Deirdre Yates at email@example.com or by attending bi-monthly meetings.
+For more information on Theatre Council, email Tia Robbins to join their e-mail list for updates and information on attending monthly meetings.

 There are also many theatre opportunities off campus in New York and New Jersey.
 Seton Hall students participate in internship programs with The New Jersey Performing Arts Center in Newark, The Paper Mill Playhouse in Millburn and many others.
 The Department of Communication offers a wide variety of wonderful internship opportunities locally and in New York.